Getting started in diaspora*

 - It filters the content stream.
 You might want to read only posts written by people in your Family aspect.
 Or you might want to read everything posted by your contacts except family members.

-- Decide whether to check “Make contacts in this aspect visible to each other?”
-This is useful if this aspect is for a club or group in which all the members know each other, as making them visible to each other will help them to connect with each other.
-It might not be appropriate to enable this if people in the aspect don’t know each other.
+Decide whether to check “Make contacts in this aspect visible to each other?”
+This is useful if this aspect is for a club in which all the members know each other, as making them visible to each other will help them to connect with each other.
+However, you should use this with care, and consider other people’s privacy before doing so.

 Only sharing with me